imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/privacy/essential-services.md

 The following fields are collected:

-- **UserAction** - Indicates whether the dialog was displayed to the user and what action the user took in the dialog,
+- **UserAction** - Indicates whether the dialog was displayed to the user and what action the user took in the dialog.

 ### Office.Android.DocsUI.PaywallControl.AutoRenewData